Trapp Family Singers perform at "Aldie" -

 Doylestown Town Notes -

-Mrs. and Mrs. John Rimmer, of Edison, announce the birth of a son at the Emergency Hospital.
+Mr. and Mrs. Henry Clime, of East State street, are receiving congratulations on the birth of a son Thursday in the Doylestown Emergency Hospital.